zebreco/documentation/docs/tickets.md

 * **Reply & Close** - This will close the ticket after replying.
 This is useful when a problem has been solved or answered inthe reply and will require no further input.
 * **Reply** - This will also keep the ticket status open but apply an 'Awaiting Reply' status which helps to further categorise the ticket as an ongoing issue.
 This is the default reply status and is most widely used during ticket progression.

+!!! note
-Note: at this stage you will be asked to log any time for the ticket that is relevant (for example if the ticket is set to chargeable under time status).
+    At this stage you will be asked to log any time for the ticket that is relevant (for example if the ticket is set to chargeable under time status).
 This is done via the standard **edit** box which should pop-up.

 ![tickets14](/images/tickets/tickets14.png "Ticket Edit")